Catechism Level 5: God’s Presence in His Saints

 *Required materials are not included in the purchase of the course.

-Father Nikolai Meyers is a native of Southern California.
-He holds a bachelor of arts in Bible and cross-cultural ministry from Manhattan Christian College, Manhattan, KS.
-He earned his master of divinity from St. Tikhon Orthodox Theological Seminary in South Cannon, PA.
-He was ordained deacon in September of 2007 by His Eminence Metropolitan Joseph of the Antiochian Archdiocese at St. Tikhon Monastery in South Cannon, PA, and to the holy priesthood in July of 2008 by His Eminence at St. Andrew Orthodox Church in Riverside, CA. He served 6 years as assistant pastor of St. John Orthodox Church in Memphis, TN, and concurrently was the priest in charge of the St. Paul Orthodox Mission in Tupelo, MS. Since October of 2014 he has served as the pastor of St. George Orthodox Church in New Hartford, NY.
-He also currently is the spiritual adviser for Teen SOYO in the Antiochian Orthodox Diocese of Ottawa, Eastern Canada, and Upstate New York.
-He is married and has 4 children.
+Fr.
+Nikolai Meyers is a native of Southern California.
+He holds a Bachelor of Arts in Bible and Cross-Cultural Ministry from Manhattan Christian College, Manhattan KS.
+He earned his Masters of Divinity from St. Tikhon Orthodox Theological Seminary, in South Cannon, PA.
+He was ordained Deacon in September of 2007 by His Eminence Metropolitan Joseph of the Antiochain Archdiocese at St. Tikhon Monastery in South Cannon, PA, and to the holy Priesthood in July of 2008 by His Eminence at St. Andrew Orthodox Church in Riverside, CA. He served 6 years as Assistant Pastor of St. John Orthodox Church in Memphis TN and concurrently was the priest in charge of the St. Paul Orthodox Mission in Tupelo, MS. From October of 2014 to July of 2019 he was the Pastor of St. George Orthodox Church in New Hartford, NY. where he also currently was the Spiritual Adviser for Teen SOYO in the Antiochian Orthodox Diocese of Ottawa, Eastern Canada and Up-State New York.
+He now serves as the Pastor of Sts.
+Peter and Paul Orthodox Church in Topeka, KS.
+He is married and has 5 children.

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.